akshaybabloo/Ruby-on-rails-4-notes/README.md

 ### 3.1 Creating new application

-Type `rails new via_command_line -d mysql` for pre-configured rails and msql project files.
+Type `rails new via_command_line -d mysql` for pre-configured Rails and msql project files.

 ### 3.2 Introduction to bundler

-There are two file which are important to Bundler:
+Two files are necessary to Bundler:

 `gemfile` - edit this file to add your gems <br>
 `gemfile.lock` - do not edit it yourself